emidizy/livevideoapp/README.md

 # livevideoapp
-An application that for broadcasting live video from a client application to a video service platform using RTMP.
+An application for broadcasting live video from a client app to a video service platform using RTMP.